 A Fund will incur costs in connection with conversions between various currencies.
 A Fund may hold foreign currency received in connection with investments when, in the judgment of the Adviser, it would be beneficial to convert such currency into U.S. Dollars at a later date, based on anticipated changes in the relevant exchange rate.
-If the value of the foreign currencies in which a Fund receives income falls relative to the U.S. Dollar between receipt of the income and the making of Fund distributions, the Fund may be required to liquidate securities in order to make distributions if the Fund has insufficient cash in U.S. Dollars to meet the distribution requirements that the Fund must satisfy to qualify as a regulated investment company for federal income tax purposes.
+If the value of the foreign currencies in which a Fund receives its income falls relative to the U.S. Dollar between receipt of the income and the making of Fund distributions, the Fund may be required to liquidate securities in order to make distributions if the Fund has insufficient cash in U.S. Dollars to meet, among other things, distribution requirements that the Fund must satisfy to qualify as a regulated investment company for federal income tax purposes.
 Similarly, if the value of a particular foreign currency declines between the time a Fund incurs expenses in U.S. Dollars and the time cash expenses are paid, the amount of the currency required to be converted into U.S. Dollars in order to pay expenses in U.S. Dollars could be greater than the equivalent amount of such expenses in the currency at the time they were incurred.
-In light of these risks, the Fund may engage in certain currency hedging transactions, which themselves, involve certain special risks.
+In light of these risks, a Fund may engage in certain currency hedging transactions, which themselves, involve certain special risks.
+See "Additional Investment Policies and Practices", above.